geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The crystal mass in clefts and fissures rent,
 Would like Castagna's mount a scene present.*

-Stupendous sight ! at Pyros' might amaz'd,
+Stupendous sight! at Pyros' might amaz'd,
 Alonzo on those giant trophies gazed.
 Then turn'd to view St. Angelo's vast height,f
 Which rose in rugged grandeur on the sight,